Pistonamey/itlabassessment/python/README.md

 * Your first task is to make sure that when the application opens with the home page, it should fetch the information from the courseList dictionary in courses.py file and display the information along with a link to the 'students' page like this:

 ![Screenshot (1703)](https://user-images.githubusercontent.com/83175234/221329343-e15fda52-17f3-42a9-bee3-2f29b8beaec9.png)

 * Your second task is to fill up the students page with the information from the studentList dictionary in students.py file and display the information along with a link to the 'home' page like this:

 ![Screenshot (1702)](https://user-images.githubusercontent.com/83175234/221329450-a2f6bb7d-aa17-4576-b0d9-7c4cded3c2bb.png)

+* ### Please note that the format of your data should be exactly in the format depicted in the picture above.
+Points will be deducted if it is any other format.
+The format is: "Term" , then "Student [Course List]".